 - Evidence provided by the service member, like doctor’s reports or medical test results

 - Results of a C&P exam

 How Can DisabledVets.com Help Me?

 Applying for VA disability benefits can be a long, complicated process.
-Servicemembers can benefit from the assistance of an experienced VA disability benefits attorney to help manage the burden and stress of the benefits application process.
+Servicemembers can benefit from the assistance of an experienced VA disability benefits advocacy group to help manage the burden and stress of the benefits application process.

 If your disability has increased in severity, we know how to best prove that you are deserving of an increased disability rating and additional benefits.
 Finally, if your original claim for benefits has been denied, we can help you appeal the decision by identifying and presenting new information that was not available for your original claim.

-Contact us by phone or online today to have our experienced VA disability benefits lawyers help you pursue your Tennessee VA disability claim.
+Contact us by phone or online today to have our experienced VA disability benefits advocates help you pursue your Tennessee VA disability claim.